Arborescences and Shortest Path Trees when Colors Matter

-\begin{mycorollary} $T$ is an $\alpha$-colored $s$-arborescence of $G_s$ if and only if $T$ is an $\alpha$-colored $s$-SPT of $G$.
-Thus, in order to solve \textsc{CC-SPT} on $G$, it suffices to solve \textsc{CC-ARB} on $G_s$. \end{mycorollary}

-\begin{mycorollary} $T$ is a minimum weight $\alpha$-colored $s$-arborescence of $G_s$ if and only if $T$ is a minimum weight $\alpha$-colored $s$-SPT of $G$.
-Thus, in order to solve \textsc{Min CC-SPT} on $G$, it suffices to solve \textsc{Min CC-ARB} on $G_s$. \end{mycorollary}
+From Observation~\ref{obs:spt-out-tree} and Observation~\ref{obs:SPS-DAG}, the following connections between \textsc{CC-SPT} and \textsc{CC-ARB} are immediate corollaries. \begin{mycorollary} In a $w$-weighted $q$-colored digraph $G$ with only positive cycles, $T$ is a (minimum weight) $\alpha$-colored $s$-SPT of $G$ if and only if $T$ is a (minimum weight) $\alpha$-colored $s$-arborescence of $G_s$. \end{mycorollary}

-Using the algorithm of Barahona and Pulleyblank \cite{BarahonaP87} for \textsc{CC-ARB} when $q=2$, it follows that \textsc{CC-SPT} on red-blue graphs with only positive-weight cycles can be solved in polynomial time.
-It is natural to attempt extending this approach to solve \textsc{CC-SPT} on $q$-colored graphs for $q>2$.
-However, we can easily show that \textsc{CC-ARB} is \NP-complete in general.